Specialist advice at a difficult time

 The background of the case

-During her lifetime the mother had had no real interest in these charities.
-The mother made a will and also made a point of leaving a letter explaining why she disinherited her only child.
-The reason she explained was because her daughter at age 17 had left home to be with a man (who she later married) whom the mother had disapproved, causing the estrangement.
+During her lifetime, the mother had no real interest in these charities.
+The mother made a Will and also made a point of leaving a letter explaining why she disinherited her only child.
+The reason she explained was because her daughter had left home at age 17 to be with a man (whom she later married) of whom the mother had disapproved, causing the estrangement.

-So, if you are involved in a dispute over a will or have suspicions over how a will was prepared it is important to contact a contentious probate expert.
+So, if you are involved in a dispute over a Will or have suspicions over how a Will was prepared, it is important to contact a contentious probate expert.
 Our Inheritance Act solicitors are here to help.